Animated GIFs in emails - do they make a difference?

 After all, what conveys excitement better?
 A ‘sounds great’ text or this GIF:

-So how can we incorporate GIFs effectively into our marketing?
+How can we incorporate GIFs effectively into our marketing?

 We’ve recently been testing animated GIFs in different marketing messages for our clients.
 And the results have been promising.